saleguas/deskOrg/README.md

 ![alt text](http://gcpcafe.com/wp-content/uploads/2013/05/cluttered-dessktop.jpg?w=300)

 Then good news!
 I made this tool *specifically* for fixing issues like this and cluttered desktops.
 This python3 application will sort your files into folders based on a given input and clean up your desktop.
+No more is the need of having to go through all your folders, DeskOrg completley does the organizing for you!

 ## Installation requirements